 GAP Applauds Passage, Senate Expected to Follow Suit

-(Washington, DC) – The Government Accountability Project (GAP) hailed today's passage of S. 743, the Whistleblower Protection Enhancement Act (WPEA), by the House of Representatives by unanimous consent.
+GAP hailed today's passage of S. 743, the Whistleblower Protection Enhancement Act (WPEA), by the House of Representatives by unanimous consent.
 The legislation would provide millions of federal workers with the rights they need to safely report government corruption and wrongdoing.
 The bill reflects a strong bipartisan consensus, and now goes to the Senate for approval upon their return in November.
 The text of the bill can be read here.

 GAP Legal Director Tom Devine commented:

 The good news is that the whistleblower rights in this bill are the strongest in history for federal workers.
-Congress is on the berge of restoring credible free speech rights for government employees who want to expose corruption and defend taxpayers.
+Congress is on the verge of restoring credible free speech rights for government employees who want to expose corruption and defend taxpayers.
 The bad news is that our work is not done.
 Demands by a few key Republicans removed provisions for jury trials that Congress has provided for nearly all corporate whistleblowers, and national security reforms to prevent classified leaks through protection for those who act responsibly within government’s institutional checks and balances.
 The bottom line is that the House consensus sweeping reform is a major, bipartisan victory for good government.

 Devine singled out retiring Senator Daniel Akaka (D-Hawaii) as the pioneer in the thirteen year legislative campaign to pass the WPEA, stating "Senator Akaka is running and winning a marathon victory for whistleblowers."